Hearty and juicy, traditional Brazilian food is among the tastiest ones in the world.

 Besides rice and black-eyed peas, baião de dois is also made of pork, curd cheese, bacon, onions, garlic, and oil.

 Pssst: Check out my Brazilian pantry on Amazon!

 Pronunciation: ah-kah-rah-JEH & vah-tah-PAH

 The West African cuisine had a massive influence on this Brazilian dish, which is widespread in the northeast region of the country.

-Acarajé is a delicious meal/snack made from a deep-fried ball of peeled black-eyed peas and seasoned with chopped onions and salt.
+Acarajé (Brazilian falafel) is a delicious meal/street food made from a deep-fried ball of peeled black-eyed peas and seasoned with chopped onions and salt.
 Then, it’s cut open and filled with vatapá.

 Vatapá is basically a tasty creamy paste made of shrimp, coconut milk, bread, finely ground peanuts, and palm oil.